tildeleb/cuckoo/README.md

 In this implementation there are three ways to reduce the probability of running into a pathological case:

-1. Set the number of slots per bucket (again, 4, 8, or 16 are good numbers)
+1. Increase the number of slots per bucket (again, 4, 8, or 16 are good numbers)
-2. Set the number of hash tables to a number greater than 2 helps (4 is a good number)
+2. Increase the number of hash tables to a number greater than 2 helps (4 is a good number)
 3. Reduce the load factor

 Slots are a very effective way of achieving high load factors efficiently.
+8, 16, and 32 slots per bucket allow for very high load factors.
 Adding hash tables is not nearly as efficient as more hashes per insert need to be calculated.
+Therefore more slots are preferred over more hash tables, but some balance is required between the two.

 The implementation keeps a number of counters that can be used to derive statistics about how well the implementation is performing.
 I could not have easily developed the package with the counters.